imagineLife/big-site/src/pages/scrum/the-values.md

 ### Scrum is "purposefully incomplete"

 Scrum strays from detailed process instructions and instead outlines ways to relate and interact together for a team of folks.

+## Adopt the Theories

+Scrum (_and perhaps agility in general_) is more than a management framework.
+Some folks adopt parts of scrum and wonder why their long-term estimations are not any more clear.

 ### Knowledge Comes From Experience